Stift007/python-fs/README.md

-# python-fs
-The FS-Module for Python
+A File System Module for Python - mostly relies on os-module